Heritage Crafts

 Craftspeople currently known

-The Guild of Taxidermists has a list of qualified current members on the FAQs page of its website.
-Virtually all practitioners are now sole traders.
+All practitioners are now independent sole traders.
+The Guild of Taxidermists has a list of current members with Guild qualifications on the FAQs page of its website.
+Most taxidermists find work through word of mouth recommendations.

 References